soufi/keycloak-terraform/README.md

 # CSGO TERRAFORM

-The formation deploys [CSGO](https://hub.docker.com/r/cm2network/csgo) using docker-compose.
-It also deploys [Portainer](https://hub.docker.com/r/portainer/portainer) to manage the containers.
+The formation deploys Jenkins on docker-compose.

 ## Install